Applying for a New License (Drivers 18+) in West Virginia

 - Complete a brief alcohol awareness course.

-- Pass the written and road skills tests if your out-of-state license is expired.
+- Written and road skills tests if your out-of-state license is expired.

 Once you meet all requirements, you will get your new license: